-Due: August 3, 2023
+Due: August 2, 2024

-Amount Coupon Yield CUSIP (1) \$31,075,000 % % 657798
+Amount Coupon Yield CUSIP (1) \$ 24,805,000 % % 657798

-(1) Copyright, American Bankers Association.
+Copyright, American Bankers Association.
 CUSIP® is a registered trademark of the American Bankers Association.
 CUSIP numbers have been assigned by an independent company not affiliated with the Town and are included solely for the convenience of the holders of the Bonds and Notes.
 The Town is not responsible for the selection or use of these CUSIP numbers, does not undertake any responsibility for their accuracy, and makes no representation as to their correctness on the Bonds and Notes or as indicated above.
-The CUSIP number for a specific maturity is subject to being changed after the issuance of the Bonds and Notes as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the Bonds and Notes.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the Bonds and Notes as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the Bonds and Notes.